walmartlabs/concord-website/docs/getting-started/scripting.md

 requires the addition of a dependency to [groovy-all](http://repo1.maven.org/maven2/org/codehaus/groovy/groovy-all/) and the identifier `groovy`.
-For versions 2.4.* and lower jar packaging is used in this projects, so the correct dependencies is e.g. `mvn://org.codehaus.groovy:groovy-all:2.4.12`.
+For versions 2.4.* and lower jar packaging is used in projects, so the correct dependency is e.g. `mvn://org.codehaus.groovy:groovy-all:2.4.12`.
 Versions 2.5.0 and higher use pom packaging, which has to be added to the dependency declaration before the version `mvn://org.codehaus.groovy:groovy-all:pom:2.5.2`.